 Will vaccination be required to travel to the U.S.?

-Yes, based on the recent announcement from the White House, travellers from the UK and EU must be fully vaccinated.
+Yes, based on the requirements set out by the U.S. Government, all international travellers must be fully vaccinated.
 Read here for more information about COVID Vaccination.

 Will I be required to quarantine on arrival to the U.S.?

 No, if you plan to travel internationally, you will need to get a COVID-19 viral test (regardless of vaccination status or citizenship) no more than 1 day before you travel by air into the United States.
 You must show your negative result to the airline before you board your flight.

 If you recently recovered from COVID-19, you may instead travel with documentation of recovery from COVID-19 (i.e., your positive COVID-19 viral test result on a sample taken no more than 90 days before the flight’s departure from a foreign country and a letter from a licensed healthcare provider or a public health official stating that you were cleared to travel).

 What happens if I contract COVID-19 during the summer/while at camp?

 Each camp will have its own quarantine procedures in place following guidance from the U.S. Government and their local state.
 These procedures may differ from camp to camp.

 Will I be covered by medical insurance if I contract COVID-19 whilst on the program?